syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 </tr>
 <tr>
 <td> {{'`NumericButtonBackgroundColor`'| markdownify }} </td>
-<td> Gets or sets the background color for numeric button.</td>
+<td> Gets or sets the background color for the numeric buttons.</td>
 </tr>
 <tr>
 <td> {{'`NumericButtonSelectionBackgroundColor`'| markdownify }} </td>
-<td> Gets or sets background color of the selection numeric button.</td>
+<td> Gets or sets the background color of the numeric button that is currently selected.</td>
 </tr>
 <tr>
 <td> {{'`NumericButtonSelectionTextColor`'| markdownify }} </td>
-<td> Gets or sets the foreground color of the selection numeric button.</td>
+<td> Gets or sets the text color of the numeric button that is currently selected.</td>
 </tr>
 <tr>
 <td> {{'`NumericButtonTextColor`'| markdownify }} </td>
-<td> Gets or sets the foreground color of the numeric button.</td>
+<td> Gets or sets the text color of the numeric buttons.</td>
 </tr>
 <tr>
 <td> {{'`FirstPageButtonTemplate`'| markdownify }} </td>
-<td> Gets or sets the template of the first page button template.</td>
+<td> Gets or sets the template for the first page navigation button.</td>
 </tr>
 <tr>
 <td> {{'`LastPageButtonTemplate`'| markdownify }} </td>
-<td> Gets or sets the template of the last page button template.</td>
+<td> Gets or sets the template for the last page navigation button.</td>
 </tr>
 <tr>
 <td> {{'`NextPageButtonTemplate`'| markdownify }} </td>
-<td> Gets or sets the template of the next page button template.</td>
+<td> Gets or sets the template for the next page navigation button.</td>
 </tr>
 <tr>
 <td> {{'`PreviousPageButtonTemplate`'| markdownify }} </td>
-<td> Gets or sets the template of the previous page button template.</td>
+<td> Gets or sets the template for the previous page navigation button.</td>
 </tr>
 </table>